 incomplete or confusing, or, better yet, wish to write a missing Cucumber

 feature yourself, please submit an issue or a pull request.

 - Syntax Configuration

 - Compound Expectations

-Last published about 7 years ago by Pritesh Jain.
+Last published over 7 years ago by Pritesh Jain.